Since 2006, Professor Roland Span is Head of the Chair of Thermodynamics at Ruhr University.

 In order to get hydrogen into widespread use as an energy carrier, it is necessary to scale up production processes.
-In the ERC project, the required basic research will be conducted.
+In the ERC project ThermoProphy, Roland Span wants to conduct the required basic research.

 Hydrogen plays an important role in all concepts for reducing CO2 emissions.
 We know in principle how it can be produced and liquefied for transport – but these processes must be implemented on a much larger scale if hydrogen is to become the basis of a future global energy market.
 To date, fundamental research is still lacking.
-Professor Roland Span is developing material data models that accurately describe the properties of hydrogen under various conditions and, for example, form the basis for simulations of liquefaction plants.
+In his ERC project "Thermodynamic Properties for Hydrogen Liquefaction and Processing" Professor Roland Span is developing material data models that accurately describe the properties of hydrogen under various conditions and, for example, form the basis for simulations of liquefaction plants.

 Unlike other substances, however, hydrogen has so far been insufficiently measured.
 This is because highly accurate methods for measuring thermodynamic properties developed since the 1980s can’t yet be applied at temperatures as low as those that are characteristic of liquid hydrogen.
 Calculations of the properties of hydrogen are therefore fraught with uncertainties up to ten times greater than those of methane or nitrogen, for example.